-Kelly Fritsch, Director
+Kelly Fritsch, Co-director

-Fady Shanouda, Member
+Fady Shanouda, Co-director

-Fady Shanouda is an Assistant Professor in the Pauline Jewett Institute of Women’s and Gender Studies at Carleton University.
+Fady Shanouda is an assistant professor in the Feminist Institute of Social Transformation at Carleton University and co-director of the Disability Justice & Crip Culture Collaboratory.
 His scholarly contributions lie at the theoretical and pedagogical intersections of Disability, Mad, and Fat Studies and include socio-historical examinations that surface the interconnections of colonialism, racism, ableism/sanism and fatphobia.
 He has published scholarly articles on disability/mad-related issues in higher education, Canadian disability history, the anti-fat bias in medicine, and community-based learning.
 He is also host of Disability Saves the World podcast.

-Megan Linton, Member
+Megan Linton, Student member

 Megan Linton is a disabled deinstitutionalization researcher, writer and advocate based in Unceded Algonquin Territory.
 Her research and advocacy focuses on contemporary forms of institutionalization and the possibilities of abolition.
 She works collaboratively with the Joint Task Force on Deinstitutionalization and the Disability Justice Network of Ontario.
 She has written for Winnipeg Police Cause Harm, Canadian Dimension and the CBC among others.

-Amy Li, Member
+Amy Li, Student member

 Amy Li is a fourth year undergraduate student in the Bachelor of Public Affairs and Policy Management at Carleton University.
 She is concentrating in Social Policy and minoring in Disability Studies.
 Her research interests include: social policy, social welfare, disability policy, disability arts, and social justice.
 She values community-building and believes in the importance of the arts in facilitating these connections.
 In her free time, she enjoys painting and reading.